Flasher Hub — High-volume gang programming at maximum speed

 - Built-in web & FTP server for easy setup

-- Cross platform: Includes application software for Linux, macOS, and Windows
+- Multi-platform: Includes application software for Linux, macOS, and Windows

 - No license required.
 No hidden costs.
 No future costs.

 - Future proof: Software, firmware updates, and new flash loaders, are free of charge.

 SEGGER Flashers support a wide range of CPU cores and an even wider range of different devices, such as SPI-Flash devices.

 This includes support for tens of thousands of devices in hundreds of device families with billions of devices programmed.